alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

+The result remains a suspended `IO<Unit>`.
+Constructing it performs none of the wrapped effects.

 The program reads the file before parsing it, fetches the price after obtaining the product ID, and writes only after the report exists.
 Conceptually, the `let` clauses perform pure transformations through `Map`, while each dependent effectful step uses `FlatMap`.

-The result remains a suspended `IO<Unit>`.
-Constructing it performs none of the wrapped effects.

 ## Traversal makes the batch policy explicit

 `FlatMap` orders one dependent step after another.
 A collection raises a different question: how should the same effectful action be applied to many inputs?

+`IO<T>` cannot choose the correct policy.
+It makes effectful computations available as values so a combinator can encode that policy before execution.

 A sequential traversal answers that explicitly: